ResolutionD/AIWorkWeek1-2/README.md

-# AIWorkWeek1-2
+# HomeworkForAI
-just for test and be ready for the homework
+This is the folder for the homework of artificial intelligence.
+Each homework will be renamed with the weeks.